adrienverge/openfortivpn/README.md

 Multiple readers are currently not supported.

 Smartcard support has been tested with Yubikey under Linux, but other PIV enabled smartcards may work too.
-On Mac OS X Mojave it is known that the pkcs eingine-by-id is not found.
+On Mac OS X Mojave it is known that the pkcs engine-by-id is not found.